My shopping cart

 How can I recover those losses?

 We recommend winterization at -20F.
-This can be done overnight in a normal freezer.
+This can be done overnight in a normal freezer or continously if re-run through the OSN.
 Typically, this would be reprocessed when there are sufficient fats to process.
-Normal filtration will efficiently separate all fats and the clean miscella can continue down your normal process line or be diluted to 10:1 or more and reprocessed in the OSN.
+Normal filtration will efficiently separate all fats and the clean miscella can continue down your normal process line or be diluted to 10:1 and reprocessed in the OSN.
 We recommend fats be removed ideally in a candle filter or a filter press, or a Buchner trolley for smaller batches.

 If you have spare OSN capacity, a second alternative is to dilute the solution to 20:1 and reprocess with OSN.
 Once reprocessed, this reduces the potential losses to 0.25 gallons or 0.5% more or less.
-The residual solvent can be recovered through evaporation.
+The residual solvent can be recovered through evaporation or OSN.

 Is refrigeration required in the remediation process?